 Me and a friend booked a table for afternoon tea at Kirk View Aberdeen after seeing some pictures online and I was really intrigued by their slightly different take on what I know to be a traditional afternoon tea.

 If you don’t know anything about Kirk View Cafe, it is located on Union Terrace in the city centre.
 It would normally have fantastic Kirk views but with the ongoing work happening in the gardens, it is a little harder to appreciate at the moment but that will change eventually.
 Not their fault by any means and I don’t doubt that the current circumstances have certainly slowed the progress of the work being carried out.

-Despite this, it’s in a fantastic location for those of you who are looking for Aberdeen restaurants or places to eat in Aberdeen city centre before visiting the HMT Theatre or maybe for popping along to the Aberdeen Art Gallery.
+Despite this, it’s in a fantastic location for those of you who are looking for places to eat in Aberdeen city centre before visiting the HMT Theatre or maybe popping along to the Aberdeen Art Gallery.